 This Plan is structured as a traditional functional emergency operations plan in accordance with Comprehensive Preparedness Guide (CPG) 101 issued by the Federal Emergency Management Agency (FEMA).
-Consistent with that guidance, and because of the District's limited responsibilities and lack of internal departments, this Plan consists of this Basic Plan and one hazard-specific annex, Annex A - Flood Contingency Map (Annex A).
-Annex A contains the District's specific flood response procedures.
-The most current flood contingency map for the District can be accessed at the SJOA flood contingency map website.
+Consistent with that guidance, and because of the District's limited responsibilities and lack of internal departments, this emergency operations plan consists of this Plan and one hazard-specific annex, Annex A - Flood Contingency Map (Annex A).
+The most current flood contingency map for the District can be accessed at the San Joaquin Operational Area flood contingency map website.
 See Figure 1.